Intrastat data fields

 Nature of Transaction (NoTC)

 Information on the type of transaction is collected because, whilst the vast majority of trade are either simple sales or purchases (NoTC 10), some transactions are recorded in a different way for statistical purposes.
-For instance, goods sent for process where the value of a process can be established by comparing the value of the goods before or after process.

 Net Mass